Çağlar Söyüncü: Atlético Madrid

+Fenerbahçe

+On 29 January 2024, Söyüncü signed for Süper Lig club Fenerbahçe on loan for the rest of the season.
+On 3 February 2024, he make his Süper Lig debut in his career against Antalyaspor in a 2-0 away win.
+Four days later, on 7 February 2024, he made his Turkish Cup debut with the team against Gaziantep in a 2-0 away win and helped his team to reached quarter final.
+On 8 March 2024, he made his continental debut with the team in a 3-0 away victory against Union SG, also made an assist.

+He scored twice in his first half-season, including the only goal on 19 May away to rivals Galatasaray.
+His move became permanent on 1 July, on a three-year deal with the option for one more.
+Atlético, who had paid no fee to sign him, received €8 million in the deal.

 International career

 In November 2015, he was called up to Turkey national football team by coach Fatih Terim, following the injury of central defender Serdar Aziz.

 Söyüncü is the first Altınordu player called up to Turkey national football team after 78 years, since Sait Altınordu, the iconic player of the club, was selected in 1937.
 He is also the first player called up to national team from any İzmir-based football clubs since 1997.
 On 17 November 2015, Söyüncü was a reserve for the friendly game against Greece, but stayed on the bench and did not actually get a chance to play.
 On 18 March 2016, he was called to national squad for friendly games against Sweden and Austria, to be held on 24 March 2016 in Antalya, Turkey and on 29 March in Austria, respectively.
 Substituting for Ozan Tufan in the dying minutes of a friendly game against Sweden, Söyüncü earned his first senior national team cap on 24 March 2016.
 Earning his second cap, he was in the starting line-up in the friendly with Russia on 1 September 2016, which ended 0–0.
 On 1 June 2018, Söyüncü scored his first senior international goal on a friendly game against Tunisia, held at Stade de Genève, Geneva, Switzerland.
+On 1 June 2021, he was selected in the 26-man squad for the UEFA Euro 2020.
+On 24 May 2024, he was named in the 35-man preliminary squad for the UEFA Euro 2024.
+However, on 29 May, he was withdrawn due to injury.

 Style of play and reception

 Possessing leadership attributes, Söyüncü is good at playmaking, dribbling and timing.
 Standing at 1.85 m, he is strong in the air.
 In 2016, he stated that his idol is Spanish defender Carles Puyol and he admires German international Mats Hummels.

 Former English international and current pundit Martin Keown analysed Söyüncü for BBC Sport in 2019, describing him "a defender made for the modern game", highlighting his agility, aggressiveness and heading attributes.

-His popularity and uncanny resemblance to the character in the movie Shrek, led him to be nicknamed by fans as "Lord Farquaad".
+Personal life

+Söyüncü is a longtime fan of Fenerbahçe since his childhood.